How to make green juice with a Vitamix and a pair of tights

 Continue adding the green mixture to the tights until you’ve emptied the Vitamix jug.
 By the time you’re finished squeezing, you should have at least 1 liter of juice in your pitcher.
 Taste it and add a little more lemon if desired, or stevia if you’re looking to make a sweeter juice.

-This juice can be stored up to 2 days in the fridge, but drinking it when it’s fresh will provide the greatest health benefits.
+This juice can be stored up to 1 day in the fridge, but enjoying it when it’s fresh will provide the greatest health benefits.

 And there you have it!
 So tell me…